Princeton-CDH/lenape-timetree/content/resources.md

 Bush, Alfred L. “A Few Incidents from My Life Among the Indians on the Princeton Campus.”
 The Princeton University Library Chronicle, Vol. 78, No. 1.
 2020.

-Bush, Alfred L. “Otterskins, Eagle Feathers, and Native American Alumni at Princeton.” he Princeton University Library Chronicle, Vol. 67, No. 2.
+Bush, Alfred L. “Otterskins, Eagle Feathers, and Native American Alumni at Princeton.”
+The Princeton University Library Chronicle, Vol. 67, No. 2.
 2006).

 Campanella, Thomas J. _Brooklyn: The Once and Future City_.

-[“Council, Civil Rights Commission Vote for Indigenous Peoples Day.”](http://www.towntopics.com/wordpress/2019/09/11/council-civil-rights-commission-vote-for-indigenous-peoples-day/) Letter to the Editor.
+[“Council, Civil Rights Commission Vote for Indigenous Peoples Day.”](http://www.towntopics.com/wordpress/2019/09/11/council-civil-rights-commission-vote-for-indigenous-peoples-day/) Letter to the Editor. _Town Topics_.

-_Town Topics_.

 Deloria, Philip. [“Lenape: Imagining the Indigenous States of America with Philip Deloria.”](https://www.youtube.com/watch?v=AGhB5_oJA2s)

 Dowd, Gregory. _The Indians of New Jersey_.

-Dunbar-Ortiz, Roxanne. _An Indigenous Peoples’ History of the United States.  _Beacon Press 2015.
+Dunbar-Ortiz, Roxanne. _An Indigenous Peoples’ History of the United States.  _Beacon Press_ 2015.

 Dyson, George. [“The Tavern and the Meeting House.”](https://www.ias.edu/ideas/2009/george-dyson-tavern-and-meeting-house)